Skip to main content

 android:resource="@string/app_name" />

-Set up Server Key on the Shake dashboard
+Set up Service Account credentials on the Shake dashboard

-The last thing you'll have to do is to add Firebase Cloud Messaging Server Key to the Shake Dashboard.
+The last thing you'll have to do is to upload Firebase Cloud Messaging Service Account credentials to the Shake Dashboard.

-Navigate to the Project Settings → Cloud Messaging on the Firebase and and copy Server Key to the Workspace Administration → App settings on the Shake dashboard.
+Navigate to the Project Settings → Service accounts → Generate new private key → Generate key on the Firebase and upload Service Account credentials to the Workspace Administration → App settings on the Shake dashboard.

 Local notifications